 "Government is for slaves; free men govern themselves!" —Albert Parsons

 Anarchists believe that most of society's inequities, violence, and conflict stem from unequal power relations between rulers and ruled, masters and servants, bosses and workers, men and women, and so on.
 Anarchists seek to identify these power dynamics and challenge their legitimacy.
-If they cannot be justified then they should be considered illegitimate and abolished.
+If they cannot be justified then they should be considered illegitimate and subverted.

-Noam Chomsky explains it best: "At a very general level we should be concerned with any structure of authority and domination and hierarchy that exists — any, from whether it's inside the family, to international affairs.
+Noam Chomsky explains it best: "At a very general level we should be concerned with any structure of authority and domination and hierarchy that exists—any, from whether it's inside the family, to international affairs.
 And we should question it.
 We should ask: is it legitimate?
 Does it have a justification?
 The burden of proof is on authority...
 Not many kinds of authority can be justified, and if they can't we should be moving to dismantle them and to create a more free and just society."(1)

 Emma Goldman was the preeminent anarcha-feminist of her time, her books Living My Life volumes 1 and 2 provide an astounding overview of anarchist history during its golden age.
 "Anarchism", she stated, "...stands for the liberation of the human mind from the dominion of religion, the liberation of the human body from the dominion of property, the liberation from the shackles and restraint of government."
-Goldman's comrade, Alexander Berkman, is one of the most storied figures within the movement, his periodical The Blast was widely respected, and his book Prison Memoirs of an Anarchist is one of the first to frankly discuss homosexuality (long before queer liberation movements emerged).
 Alongside Goldman, Voltairine de Cleyre was one of the most heralded anarchist-feminists of the age.
 She advocated for nonviolent revolution and for the abolition patriarchy.
 Meanwhile, Lucy Parsons and her comrade, Lizzy Swank Holmes, were early pioneers of anarchist feminism and dedicated to revolutionary labor activism.

 "But we anarchists do not want to emancipate the people; we want the people to emancipate themselves." —Errico Malatesta